IU-PR/Capstone_project/content/docs/2025/Online-game-7Red/week3.md

 ## Individual contribution of each participant

-**Palkina Sofia** – organized 4 discussion meetings (20.06 - meeting with TA Mary and after discussion of the amendments she proposed; 21.06 - discussion of the interaction between the back and the front during the players' moves; 22.06 - meeting with a server and deployment specialist/advisor; 23.06 - regular midweek meeting to evaluate progress; 25.06 - discussion of plan for next Week), did research on servers, selected and tested a server for deployment, start implimentation of CI/CD, do the demo video and wrote this report
+**Palkina Sofia** – organized 4 discussion meetings (20.06 - meeting with TA Mary and after discussion of the amendments she proposed; 21.06 - discussion of the interaction between the back and the front during the players' moves; 22.06 - meeting with a server and deployment specialist/advisor; 23.06 - regular midweek meeting to evaluate progress; 25.06 - discussion of plan for next Week), did research on servers, selected and tested a server for deployment, start implementation of CI/CD, do the demo video and wrote this report

 https://trello.com/c/Nb1LzlsF